Jaseci-Labs/jaseci/README.md

 ### Features

+- Stripe API integrated
-- EMails can be templated
+- EMails can be templated with HTML content
 - Token expiry time can be set as config through live api
+- Added auto sync to global sentinel for spawned walkers
 - FIX: Global sentinels cascade to all users on change
+- FIX: Multi pod concurrency issue corrected

 ## Version 1.2.0